[AD] Brands mentioned in this post have been gifted or sponsored. Please note all opinions are my own. To read more, head over to the disclaimer.

 There are many more studies like this available on the web for you to do your own research.
-But personally I don’t need to read anymore.
-If the side effects are few and benefits are plenty, then perhaps CBD is the way forward?
+But personally, I don’t need to read anymore.
+If the side effects are few and the benefits are plenty, then perhaps CBD is the way forward.

 “I’d tried the therapy, I’d taken the pills but I just couldn’t calm down.”

 CBD was especially helpful when it came to my relationship with food, one of my biggest challenges.
 It’s been such a big part of my treatment and recovery alongside prescription medication and CBT.
 And although changes can take time to appear, the benefits are clearly there.